 Dayton • 937-225-4573

-Through the generosity of the Board of County Commissioners, the Montgomery County Arts & Cultural District supports, nurtures, and encourages the development and preservation of arts and culture in Montgomery County.
-Not a specific entertainment district, the geographic district is the entire county.
-The MCACD provides funding for numerous arts and cultural amenities throughout the county as well as programs supporting local artists.
+The Arts and Cultural District supports, nurtures, and encourages the development and preservation of arts and culture throughout Montgomery County, primarily by funding arts and cultural organizations as well as individual artists.

 Oxford Community Arts Center

 The Oxford Community Arts Center is a nonprofit organization representing performing and visual community arts groups who wish to rehearse, perform, display, and teach various arts and craft forms in a facility that represents a permanent home for the community’s arts.

 Since 1990, the Piqua Arts Council has been dedicated to making the arts accessible to the community through education, support, and presentation.
 It continues to fulfill its mission by maintaining high professional standards, equitable and fair payment or compensation opportunities for artists, and proper recognition and show of appreciation for volunteers and supporters.

 The Preble County Art Association (PCAA) operates Preble Arts, where the community can participate in a wide variety of art activities, including ceramics, painting, music, wood and metal art, paint-your-own-pottery, and more!

 Rosewood Arts Center